You can request your username from the Folio Client Login Screen:

 Your access level can be different for each of your accounts.

-As a division of FOLIOfn Investments, Inc., we are a member of the Securities Investor Protection Corporation (SIPC) which protects the securities of its members’ customers up to $500,000 for each customer (including $100,000 on claims for cash).
+Folio Investments, Inc. is a member of the Securities Investor Protection Corporation (SIPC) which protects the securities of its members’ customers up to $500,000 for each customer (including $100,000 on claims for cash).
 SIPC covers against losses stemming from a member broker-dealer’s financial failure.
 A brochure explaining the coverage provided by SIPC is available on its website at www.sipc.org.
-In addition to SIPC coverage, FOLIOfn has also purchased from certain underwriters at Lloyd’s, supplemental customer securities insurance with a total aggregate limit of $50 million.
+In addition to SIPC coverage, we also purchased from certain underwriters at Lloyd’s, supplemental customer securities insurance with a total aggregate limit of $50 million.
 This coverage is limited to a combined return of $10 million to any customer from SIPC and certain underwriters at Lloyd’s.
 Neither SIPC coverage nor supplemental insurance protect against losses resulting from a decline in the market value of securities.

 Cash deposits are insured by the Federal Deposit Insurance Corporation (FDIC), an independent agency created by the U.S. Congress in 1933 to help maintain public confidence in the nation’s financial system.
 One of its primary duties is to insure deposits in banks and thrift institutions.
 If you would like more information about FDIC insurance, please visit www.fdic.gov or call the FDIC Consumer Hotline at 1-877-ASK-FDIC (1-877-275-3342).